aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/lists/get-all/_index.md

 ﻿---
-title: "Get all Lists in a Word document"
+title: "Get all Lists in a Word document online"
-second_title: " online"
 articleTitle: "Get all Lists"
 linktitle: "Get all Lists"
 type: docs